FeatureBaseDB/www/content/blog/why-oci.md

   probably look into other storage options.
 - OCI's BM.Standard2.52 performed fairly abysmally.
 On paper it looks extremely cost effective though: 104 hyper threads, 2 massive SSDs, and more RAM than you can shake a stick at for $3.31/hr.
-With the same processor as the as the `.16` models, its lack of performance is confusing.
+With the same processor as the `.16` models, its lack of performance is confusing.
 - The r5d.12xlarge won the Filtered TopN query by a healthy margin, but got 6th in the 29 value segmentation by a factor of 4.
 Those two queries aren't terribly different from a workload perspective, however.

 ### Conclusion and Future Work

-For pure cost-effectiveness, Oracle is pretty compelling, especially given that the amount of memory and SSD you get compared to other cloud providers.
+For pure cost-effectiveness, Oracle is pretty compelling, especially given the amount of memory and SSD you get compared to other cloud providers.
 The I/O performance is also excellent.

 For pure speed, AWS seems to provide the fastest processors, although it's